 - This option normally has a lower interest rate which helps you save money in the long run

-- You can repay your debt over a specified time period let’s say 2 to 5 years
+- You can repay your debt over a specified time period, let’s say two to five years

 Does debt consolidation loan have any disadvantages?

 Well, debt consolidation option is the easiest way to get rid of the amount you owe; however, there are a few downsides.